We now offer short-term radon detectors through Nova Scotia Public Libraries. For more information, click HERE

 Next, consult the Canadian Mortgage & Homeowner’s Corporation’s booklet “Radon: a guide for Canadian homeowners”.
 Inside, you will find information about simple methods to reduce radon levels in your home.
 There is also information about dealing with contractors.

-If you would like to do more extensive work to lower radon levels, look at the list on this webpage called “Companies that perform radon-related services”.
-Note these companies have self-identified themselves as being capable to deal with radon in some capacity.
+If you would like to do more extensive work to lower radon levels, click HERE to find a certified radon professional.
 We do not endorse any of these companies.

 Q: How does radon gas cause lung cancer?